revillan/maze_generator/README.md

 ## Prim's Maze Generator

 This project uses Prim's algorithm to generate a maze on a randomly generated grid graph.
+The live version can be found at [reillyvillanueva.com/maze_generator](https://reillyvillanueva.com/maze_generator/).

 ![maze_in_progress](./maze_in_progress.png)

 As cells are added to queue they are colored green, and later re-colored black or white depending on whether they are assigned to be wall or passage cells.
-The live version can be found [here](https://revillan.github.io/maze_generator/).

 ### Priority Queue